CalmGuild/CalmBot-old/README.md

 # CalmBot
-## This project will only be updated in the event of a breaking bug.
-Please see [calmbot-next](https://github.com/calmguild/calmbot-next)
+## The project is now *archived* and will no longer recieve support or updates.
+Please visit [the rewritten calmbot](https://github.com/calmguild/calmbot)

 > CalmBot is an open-source Discord bot, built with discord.js